 and with your whole mind: This is the greatest and first commandment.

 And the second is like it, ‘You will love your neighbor as yourself.
 (Lev.
 19:18)

-While we do have an active online community, we encourage everyone to participate in Fellowship Groups when possible.
-Fellowship Groups can join together at work, in homes, restaurants, parks or on-line; supporting and encouraging each other in the rigors of life.
+While we do have an active online community, we encourage everyone to participate in regional Fellowship Groups when possible.
+Fellowship Groups can join together at work, in homes, restaurants, parks, or on-line; supporting and encouraging each other in the rigors of life.
 More on Fellowship Groups here.

-these relationships by nature you will want to share these blessings with others.
+The Bible is clear that life is about relationships with God, Yeshua, and others.
+It is also clear that as you are blessed in these relationships, by nature you will want to share these blessings with others.
 That is what Yeshua did and that is what those who follow Him will do as well.
-While it may be challenging, the gain far outweighs the pain and there are multitudes of people who desperately need to know the love of God.
-God’s people truly do have the gift of life that keeps on giving.
+While it may be challenging, the gain far outweighs the pain.
+As there are multitudes of people who desperately need to know the love of God, God’s people truly do have the gift of life that keeps on giving.

 So if you are seeking a genuine and authentic relationship with Jesus / Yeshua we welcome you to join us